CareSource Health Insurance Review

 Cost of CareSource health insurance

-A Bronze plan from CareSource is cheaper than the national average by $28 per month.
-But a Silver plan from CareSource costs $11 more per month than average, and Gold plans cost $8 more per month.
+A Bronze plan from CareSource is slightly less expensive than the national average by $2 per month, and a CareSource Silver plan costs $17 less per month than average.
+However, Gold plans cost $80 more per month.
 CareSource does not sell Catastrophic or Platinum health insurance plans.

-CareSource is slightly cheaper in three out of the five states with available rates for Silver plans.
-In Ohio, a Silver plan with CareSource is $65 cheaper each month than the state average.
-But in Georgia, a CareSource Silver plan costs $81 more per month than the state average.
-Because plans are new in North Carolina, average rates are not available.
+CareSource is slightly cheaper in Ohio and N.C.
+In Ohio, a Silver plan with CareSource is $10 cheaper each month than the state average.
+But in North Carolina, a CareSource Silver plan costs $77 less per month than the state average.

 Find Cheap Health Insurance in Your Area